Broadcasting row updates with PostgreSQL triggers

 It is worth noting that it is possible to skip the step deriving the changeset and just broadcast a complete JSON representation

-, however keep in mind that PostgreSQL NOTIFY
+of the updated row by marshalling NEW, however keep in mind that PostgreSQL NOTIFY

 has a payload limit of 8000 bytes by default.
 If the payload is any bigger the call will fail.
 If you know that your rows are smaller than that then you can